xiaoniuniu89/Sudoku-P3/README.md

 ### next_empty_cell

 - Goes thought the grid row by row left to right and returns the next available empty cell.
+  - https://www.youtube.com/watch?v=tvP_FZ-D9Ng Tutorial referenced below for solving the board but was also used in this method

 ### solve